buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 this would result in identical usernames, numbers are added to make the subsequent ones unique.
 For example, if there are multiple students with the first name Ada, the generated CSV will contain `ada`, `ada2`, `ada3` and so on.
-The utitilty reports which names have been "bumped" in this way so you can review, and if necessary edit, the CSV after you've downloaded it.
+The utility reports which names have been "bumped" in this way so you can review, and if necessary edit, the CSV after you've downloaded it.

 We don't change `ada` to `ada1` in case this isn't the mechanism you want to